 Some celebrities have been, well, celebrities for so long, that it is easy to forget that they were once regular people just like us.
 Their frustrations, heartaches, and struggles have been long forgotten.
 Washed away by their immense success.
 Oprah Winfrey is one of these celebrities.
-The owner of a vast multi-media empire, Oprah has been influencing popular opinion and culture for almost three decades, and her net worth is nearly $3 billion.
+The owner of a vast multi-media empire, Oprah has been influencing popular opinion and culture for almost three decades, and her net worth is $3.2 billion.
 She regularly appears on "World's Richest" lists, and is widely recognized as one of the most successful female entrepreneurs ever.
 Though she wears her power well, her path to superstardom was anything but easy.
 In fact, if you take a closer look at her history, her rise to media dominance is nothing short of remarkable.

 Oprah Winfrey was born in Kosciusko, Mississippi, a city of roughly 7,000 located in the center of the state.
 Oprah and her teenage mother moved in with her grandmother.
 The first six years of Oprah's life were extremely impoverished.
 She wore potato sacks to school because her family was unable to afford clothing.
 Despite the hardships, her grandmother stressed the importance of education, and Oprah was able to read by age three.
 She soon became known for her ability to memorize and recite Bible passages.